DIANA ABUZAID, Executive Administrator

 firstname.lastname@example.org ; 212-268-4090 ext.
 5888

-Dan joined US Squash in July 2011 and oversees adult and junior accredited (sanctioned) events, as well as all National Championships.
-Dan was a seasonal intern with US Squash during the 2010-2011 season.
-Prior to US Squash, Dan was a squash teaching professional in Minnesota at the Lakeville Life Time Fitness Club and was a Sales and Marketing Intern for the Minnesota Swarm Professional Lacrosse Team.
-He stated playing squash at Colby College where he was on the Varsity Team his junior and senior years and continues to play recreationally in New York City.
+Dan joined US Squash in July 2011 and oversees adult and junior accredited events, as well as all national championships.
+Dan was a seasonal program manager with US Squash during the 2010-2011 season.
+Prior to US Squash, Dan was a squash teaching professional in Minnesota at the Lakeville Life Time Fitness Club and was a Sales and Marketing Intern for the Minnesota Swarm Professional Lacrosse team.
+He started playing squash at Colby College where he was on the varsity team his junior and senior years and continues to play recreationally in New York City.

 KEVIN KLIPSTEIN, President & Chief Executive Officer

 Since Kevin joined US Squash in December 2004, membership has increased 149%, and participation in the US has increased 126% to 1.3 million players according to the Sports & Fitness Industry Association.
 In addition, long term management partnerships have been established with all major squash bodies in the U.S. including the College Squash Association (CSA), the New England Interscholastic Squash Association (NEISA), and the National Urban Squash and Education Association (NUSEA), where Kevin serves as one of the original members of the Board of Directors.